-Our products and product candidates are subject to extensive regulatory scrutiny.
+Our drug candidates are subject to extensive regulatory scrutiny.

-All of our products and product candidates are at various stages of development and commercialization and our activities, products and product candidates are significantly regulated by a number of governmental entities, including the FDA in the United States and by comparable authorities in other countries.
-These entities regulate, among other things, the manufacture, testing, safety, effectiveness, labeling, documentation, advertising and sale of our products and product candidates.
-We or our partners must obtain regulatory approval for a product candidate in all of these areas before we can commercialize the product candidate.
+All of our drug candidates are at various stages of development and commercialization and our activities and drug candidates are significantly regulated by a number of governmental entities, including the FDA in the United States and by comparable authorities in other countries.
+These entities regulate, among other things, the manufacture, testing, safety, effectiveness, labeling, documentation, advertising and sale of drugs and drug candidates.
+We or our partners must obtain regulatory approval for a drug candidate in all of these areas before we can commercialize the drug candidate.
 Product development within this regulatory framework takes a number of years and involves the expenditure of substantial resources.
 This process typically requires extensive preclinical and clinical testing, which may take longer or cost more than we anticipate, and may prove unsuccessful due to numerous factors.
-Many product candidates that initially appear promising ultimately do not reach the market because they are found to be unsafe or ineffective when tested.
+Many drug candidates that initially appear promising ultimately do not reach the market because they are found to be unsafe or ineffective when tested.
 Companies in the pharmaceutical, biotechnology and vaccines industries have suffered significant setbacks in advanced clinical trials, even after obtaining promising results in earlier trials.
-Our inability to commercialize a product or product candidate would impair our ability to earn future revenues.
+Our inability to commercialize a drug candidate would impair our ability to earn future revenues.